Frequently Asked Questions

 What happens if the death occurs in the middle of the night or on the weekend?

 Whether it is the weekend or at night, if someone dies at home, the first thing to do is to call their GP, or the NHS helpline 111.
 A doctor will then come to your house to assist you.
-You will then need to contact a funeral director to collect the body.
+You will then need to contact the funeral director on 01253 420450 or 01772 876 878 to arrange for us to come and collect your loved one.

 What happens if the death occurs away from my hometown?